PhD (2013), University of Tennessee

 Her research interests include early academic interventions at the college level and class-wide behavior management.

-Dr. Blondin is primary provider in the Center of services for students on the Autism Spectrum, including the services provided through the Postsecondary Autism Support Services (PASS) Program for University of Tennessee students.
+Carolyn is primary provider in the center of services for students on the Autism Spectrum, including the services provided through the Postsecondary Autism Support Services (PASS) Program for University of Tennessee students.